 Once sequence evidence is accumulated on functional family members (which may or may not have been previously identified as members) a systematic naming scheme should be applied to the family as in Section 2.6.2.

-In rat, calmodulin pseudogene 1, Calm-ps1 In mouse, phosphoglycerate kinase 1, pseudogenes 1 to 7, Pgk1-ps1 to Pgk1-ps7 In mouse, Ces2a, Ces2b, Ces2c, Ces2d-ps, Ces2e Members of the carboxylesterase 2 gene family, where Ces2d-ps appears as a unique entity in the series of named carboxylesterase 2 family members.
+In rat, calmodulin pseudogenes 1 and 2, Calm-ps1 and Calm-ps2 In mouse, phosphoglycerate kinase 1, pseudogenes 1 to 4, Pgk1-ps1 to Pgk1-ps4 In mouse, Ces2a, Ces2b, Ces2c, Ces2d-ps, Ces2e, Ces2f, Ces2g, Ces2h Members of the carboxylesterase 2 gene family, where Ces2d-ps appears as a unique entity in the series of named carboxylesterase 2 family members.

 Numerous gene families have been recognized and given systematic nomenclature.
 Information on these families can be found at family-specific web sites, some of which are linked from MGD and RGD.
 Names and symbols of new members of these families should follow the rules of the particular family and ideally be assigned in consultation with the curator of that family.
 Nomenclature schemes and curation of new families benefit from examination of existing models.